-Important Dates: Test#1, Thursday of the 4th week of the quarter
+Important Dates:

-Test#2, Thursday of the 7th week of the quarter,
+Test#1, Thursday of the 4th week of the quarter (April 22nd))

-Final: TBD
+Test#2, Thursday of the 7th week of the quarter (May 13th) Final: Monday of the11th week of the quarter (June 7th)

 TEXT: Free online textbook and online homework (MyOpenMath).
 Students can buy a printed copy of the text which is: Algebra and Trigonometry by Jason Abramson.
 OpenStax